jtguggedal/thingy_web_bluetooth/README.md

 This repository is an attempt to make it easier to start developing applications for Thingy:52 using Web Bluetooth.
 Web Bluetooth is a JavaScript API that makes it possible to communicate with Bluetooth Low Energy devices in web browsers.
 The implementation status for different browsers and platforms can be seen [here](https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md).

-This is work in progress, and for now this repository will help you connect to a Thingy:52 and access all services and characteristics except for sound, microphone, MTU (Maximum Transmission Unit), and DFU (Device Firmware Upgrade):
+This is work in progress, and for now this repository will help you connect to a Thingy:52 and access all services and characteristics except for speaker, microphone, MTU (Maximum Transmission Unit), and DFU (Device Firmware Upgrade):

-- Configuration
-    - Name
-    - Advertising parameters
-    - Connection parameters
-    - Eddystone URL
-    - Cloud token
-    - Firmware version
-    - MTU request
-- Environment
-    - Configuration of sensors
-    - Temperature
-    - Pressure
-    - Humidity
-    - Gas sensor
-    - Color sensor

-- User interface
-    - RGB LED
-    - Button
-    - External pins

-- Motion
-    - Configuration
-    - Tap sensing
-    - Step counter
-    - Orientation
-    - Quaternions
-    - Euler angles
-    - Rotation matrix
-    - Heading
-    - Gravity vector
-    - Raw data

-- Battery status

 ### Get started